alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

-Do you have an Windows 7 machine and an user name with some no ASCII symbols?
+Do you have an Windows 7 machine and a user name with some no ASCII symbols?
 Then you'll have a problem with building the `cabal-install`.
 The solution is to install GHC and all packages into a directory with a simple path.
 For example `d:\mstmp\`.
 We'll do the following steps:

 1. Install [MSYS2](http://repo.msys2.org/distrib/)
-I use `tar.gz` file and just unpack it to my `d:\mstmp` directory.
+I download `tar.gz` file and unpack it to my `d:\mstmp` directory.
-Run after unpacking `mingw64.exe` file so it will make the initial configuration of the MSYS2.
+Run after unpacking `mingw64.exe` so it will make the initial configuration of the MSYS2.
 It's optional also to change 'Options' of the window to have better font and window size if you will.
-2. Create inside `/home` a directory with ASCII user name and make it a new home.
+2. Create a directory inside `/home` with ASCII user name.
+Now we'll make it a new home.
-I've created a directory named `oleg` and copied there `.bashrc` and `.profile` from the current home.
+I create a directory named `oleg` and copy `.bashrc` and `.profile` there from the current home.
-Then old `.bashrc` and `.profile` were replaced with the following content:
+Then old `.bashrc` and `.profile` are replaced with the following content:
 ```bash
 export HOME=/home/oleg
 cd $HOME